jwkerr/Quarters/README.md

-# Quarters
-<sup>Because residents deserve the bare minimum.</sup>

 <details>
-<summary>A special thank you to my sponsors who are helping to make development possible.</summary>
+<summary>❤️ A special thank you to my sponsors who are helping to make development possible.</summary>

 - CorruptedGreed
 - Lumpooni (Lumpeeh)
 - sab2003
 - OISARJR (YOUHAVENORIGHTS3)
 - Colt_44_magnum
 - ccryptae (Cryptae)

 and 2 other private sponsors

-If you would like to support my development efforts and get special consideration for features, you can sponsor me on [GitHub](https://github.com/sponsors/Fruitloopins) or [Patreon](https://patreon.com/Fruitloopins)
+⭐ If you would like to support my development efforts and get special consideration for features, you can sponsor me on [GitHub](https://github.com/sponsors/Fruitloopins) or [Patreon](https://patreon.com/Fruitloopins).
 </details>

+---

+# Quarters
+<sup>Because residents deserve the bare minimum.</sup>

 Quarters allows for much finer control over properties within a Towny town.